mcneel/developer.rhino3d.com/_guide_topics/general/how_this_site_works.md

 What if you want to write a guide that applies to both the current stable version of Rhino *and* the RhinoWIP?

-The easiest way is to work in the stable `master` branch and then copy and paste your guide into the `wip` branch.
-Alternatively, you can [cherry-pick](https://git-scm.com/docs/git-cherry-pick) your commit from the `master` branch into the `wip` branch as well.
+The easiest way is to work in the stable `master` branch and then you can [cherry-pick](https://git-scm.com/docs/git-cherry-pick) your commit from the `master` branch into the `wip` branch as well.

 #### Typos